quynhanh0124/22KDL/README.md

 # 22KDL - Introduction to Data Science
-AQI prediction
-Using models to forecast the factors that would affect Hanoi's air quality between 2020 and 2024.
+AQI prediction: using models to forecast the factors that would affect Hanoi's air quality between 2020 and 2024.